adon-cloudcannon/landing-page-test/src/collections/ssg-pages/nuxt-js.md

       blocks:
         - _bookshop_name: simple/heading
           content:
-            text: A CMS for Nuxt you can trust
+            text: A CMS for Nuxt.js you can trust
           styles:
             element: h2
             width: normal